Harness Crimping Page |

 release from a connector housing using a simple pick.
 It's possible

-to use TWO PICKS (like the pick used for the Type 1), however a better tool like can make life easier.
+to use TWO PICKS (like the pick used for the Type 1), however a better tool can make life easier.

-This tool made by Rennsteig PN 680-12093647 works pretty well, but it's expensive. https://www.digikey.com/en/products/detail/rennsteig-tools-inc/680-12093647/13573494 |
+This tool made by Rennsteig PN 680-12093647 works pretty well, but it's expensive. https://www.digikey.com/en/products/detail/rennsteig-tools-inc/680-12093647/13573494 Keep reading below for a great hack I discovered that won't cost very much. |

 ||